Germany says wife of man believed to be double agent also helped spy for China

 At the time of his arrest, German public broadcaster ARD reported that Klaus L., who is in his 70s, had also been an informant for Germany’s foreign intelligence agency, the BND, for half a century.
 He was well connected with senior officials in the spy agency, according to ARD.

-BND couldn’t immediately be reached for comment on Tuesday.
+A BND spokesman said that it “does not comment on matters that relate to any intelligence information or activities.”

 In an indictment filed at a Munich court in May, prosecutors said the political scientist had been running a think tank since 2001.
 He used networks built up over the years to gain a reputation as an influential figure, prosecutors said in a release.
 They withheld the full names of both suspects in line with German privacy rules.